erickfabiandev/calculator/README.md

 In future iterations of this project, I plan to:

 - Enhance the design and appearance of the calculator.
-- Implement support for decimal numbers.
+- Implement support for numbers greater than 14 digits.
-- Add the "DEL" function to delete digits individually.
 - Extend unit tests to cover new features and edge cases.
 - Incorporate other advanced mathematical functions.